Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 ![Split by criterion](../../Assets/Screenshots/ActindoWorkFlow/Workflows/CoreActions/SplitByCriterion.png "[Split by criterion]")

-The *Split by criterion* core action is used to compare the input value with a certain criterion and if it matches, a different branch is followed up than if it differs.
+The core action *Split by criterion* is used to compare the input value with a defined criterion and output it via a different branch depending on whether the input value matches or not.
-The data runs via the *in* input port into the workflow action and is either output via the *match* output port if the input value matches the criterion to be compared with, or via the *noMatch* output port if the input value does not match the criterion to be compared with.
+The data runs via the *in* input port into the workflow action and is output either via the *match* output port if the input value matches the criterion to be compared with, or via the *noMatch* output port if the input value does not match the criterion to be compared with.
 The criterion to be compared with is defined in the configuration.

 > [Info] It is recommended to give the action a name that describes with which criterion the input value is compared.